ESMValGroup/ESMValCore/doc/api/esmvalcore.api.recipe.rst

 Running a recipe
 ****************

-To run the recipe, call the :py:meth:`esmvalcore.experimental.RecipeInfo.run` method.
+To run the recipe, call the :py:meth:`esmvalcore.experimental.Recipe.run` method.

 .. code-block:: python